rithmschool/intermediate_javascript/unit-01/08-prototypes.md

 ### Objectives:

-By the end of this chapter - you should be able to
+By the end of this chapter, you should be able to:

 - Define what an object's prototype is
 - Explain what effect using the `new` keyword has on an object's prototype